marcospereirampj/backend-coffee-manager/README.md

-DemoApp - Friday of Knowledge
+Coffee Manager - DemoApp - Friday of Knowledge
 =============================

+CoffeeManager is queue manager of production of coffee.
 Demo application for the event "Friday of Knowledge".

-CoffeeManager is queue manager of production of coffee.

 ## Initiation ##